CommandsforJobMonitoring

 showLimits

-As the name suggests, showLimits will display the resource limits imposed on accounts and groups on the cluster.
-Running the command without any arguments will list all accounts and groups on the cluster.
+As the name suggests, showLimits will display the resource limits imposed on accounts and groups on the cluster for the batch partition.
+Running the command without any arguments will list all parent accounts and group accounts on the cluster.
 Optionally, showLimits also accepts a -g argument followed by the name of a group or account.
-For example, to see a list of resource limits imposed on an account named science_account (this account does not actually exist on the cluster):
+For example, to see a list of resource limits imposed on a parent account named science_account (this account does not actually exist on the cluster):

 [jill@vmps12 ~]$ showLimits -g science_account